ashaduri/ashaduri.github.io/index.md

 # Free Software Projects

-This is an incomplete list of currently active free software projects developed by me.
+This is an incomplete list of currently active free software projects developed and maintained by me.

 - ## [GSmartControl](https://gsmartcontrol.shaduri.dev)
   ***Hard disk drive and SSD health inspection tool***